-Adoptive parents are usually chosen by birth families, so there is no guarantee of when or if an adoptive family will be selected.
+Adoptive parents are usually chosen by the expectant families, so there is no guarantee of when or if an adoptive family will be selected.
 Some families might be selected two weeks after their file is complete, and others might wait several years and never be chosen.
 There can be no "timeline guarantee".
-We highly recommend that adoptive applicants submit their profile to at least one other placing agency to increase their exposure to birth parents.
+We highly recommend that adoptive applicants submit their profile to at least one other placing agency to increase their exposure to expectant parents.

 ABI has developed great relationships with adoption agencies throughout the United States, and will help adopting families network to be considered for a domestic placement with these out-of-state agencies.